moyano83/Designing-Data-Intensive-Applications/README.md

 #### Sort Order in Column Storage

 In a column store it usually doesn't make a difference the order of the data (it is the insertion order), but we can impose an order.
-The administrator of the database can choose the columns by which the table should be sorted, which is usually dependant on the query pattern most commonly used (i.e. by date and by country).
+The administrator of the database can choose the columns by which the table should be sorted, which is usually dependent on the query pattern most commonly used (i.e. by date and by country).
 This can help with compression of columns

 ##### Several different sort orders